Aircraft Finder

 • Location: Goiânia, GO, Brazil

-• Exterior: White with black and gold stripes, very good condition
+• Exterior: White with black and gold stripes, in very good condition

 About this Model